indykiss/DataStructures-Algos/Leetcode/FB FAQs/To_do.md

 # ----------------------------------------------#

 *Last day!
-I did the top 5 in the phone screen list* *Do only the next 2-3 on that list + Task Scheduler* *Copy list with random pointer, BT right side view, task scheduler* *Quickly review my "why FB + about me" and look at patterns*
+Do top 10 bloomberg quick refreshes* *Quickly review my "why Bloomberg + about me" and look at patterns*

 * ~5x a week, do 4-6 problems from Search Tracker *
 * Move the finished problems to Done column *